NathanStephenStanley/EN-TechDock/README.md

 # EN-TechDock
 EN-TechDock is our MacOS Dock which works seamlessly with Windows 7, 8, 8.1 and even 10.
-This Dock is gonna make your old laptop look like a brand new Mac With our seamless design and are trustable source workers.
+This Dock is gonna make your old laptop look like a brand new Mac with our seamless design and our trustable source code developers.
 EN-TechDock also comes with the new MacOS Big Sur 11 refreshed icons with uniform design and rounded corners.

 # EN-Tech Developers
 Our Developers are one of a kind.
 From our Head.